-This weekend my family and I went to College Station for an RUF (Reformed University Fellowship) reunion.
-RUF has been on campus at Texas A&M for 25 years now.
-It was wonderful to see everyone.
-It was especially sweet to watch the Aggies beat Alabama in perhaps the best college football game ever.
-But the best part of the whole weekend was hearing my former campus minister, Chris Yates, preach.
+In November 2012, my family and I went to College Station for an RUF (Reformed University Fellowship) reunion.
+RUF has been on campus at Texas A&M for more than 25 years.
+The best part of the whole weekend was hearing my former campus minister, Chris Yates, preach.
 I am so thankful for him and his family and for all I learned in my years at RUF.

 Pastor Yates preached from 1 Thessalonians 5:23-24:

-Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.
-He who calls you is faithful; he will surely do it.(ESV)
+Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
+Faithful is He who calls you, and He also will bring it to pass.(NASB)